Danny Thorpe: Career

+Personal life

 He lived on a small farm in the Santa Cruz mountains in Ben Lomond, California, which burned to the ground during the August 2020 CZU Lightning Complex fires.
 He and his wife, Cindy Fairhurst-Thorpe, had just purchased land in Oregon to retire to, and after the fires, moved there.
 Danny contracted brain cancer in 2017, and died on 22 Oct 2021 after a protracted battle.
 He is survived by his wife.